dfinity/wg-identity-authentication/topics/consent-msg.md

 ## Terminology

 * wallet: a service that manages the keys of a user and can sign canister calls on their behalf.
 This component displays the consent message to the user.
+The wallet may be split in a hot (with connection to the IC) and cold (offline) component.
 * relying party: the service that requests a signature on a specific canister call.
 * target canister: the canister that is the target of the canister call.